con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Just this comprises every buddha's sphere,
 Just this is taught by all awakened ones.
 (167)

 ## Colophon:

-This concludes the supreme chanting of the names of the Blessed One Mañjuśrī, the wisdom deity.
+This concludes the supreme *Chanting of the Names of the Blessed One Mañjuśrī, the Wisdom Deity*.
 Extracted from the noble *Net of Illusion*, a *mahāyoga* tantra in sixteen thousand parts, from its chapter on the net of *samādhi*, it was spoken by the Blessed One Śākyamuni, the *tathāgata*.